turingschool/mod-0-curriculum/assessment.md

 - If you make an error/typo in one of your commit messages, don't waste time trying to change it - just focus on writing a correct message in your subsequent commits
 - Your instructors will review your work after you submit and may ask you to make revisions before you are considered `Turing Ready`
 - If your work falls far below expectations, you will likely not have an opportunity to make revisions and instead must repeat Mod 0 before considered ready for promotion to Mod 1

+### Assessment Evaluation
+After completing the assessment, your instructors will evaluate your readiness for Mod 0 based on your technical proficiency.
+They will determine one of three outcomes:
+1. Passing technical assessment, no revisions required
+2. Passing technical assessment after a small number of revisions
+3. Failing technical assessment, requires repeat of Mod 0

+As a reminder, the technical assessment is only ONE of the data points we use to evaluate readiness for the program.
+You may still be asked to repeat Mod 0 if you have struggled to show proficiency with professional skills, accountability, interpersonal skills, etc.

+**Your instructors will leave feedback directly in your Github repository via an `Issue`** - be sure to have notifictions set to receive emails on your Github so you will be notified when your feedback has come through and check your email a few days after submitting the assessment.

 ## Ready to Begin?
 [Click this link](https://github.com/turingschool/mod0_assessment3) when you are ready to begin your assessment!